 Using a tampon can stretch the hymen but won’t tear it.
-Its important to note that you can only “lose your viriginity” by sexual activity.
-In some social settings the breaking of the hymen is seen as a sign of sexual activity but the hymen can tear at any time, even through sports and activities.
+It’s important to note that you can only “lose your virginity” by sexual activity.
+In some social settings, the breaking of the hymen is seen as a sign of sexual activity, but the hymen can tear at any time, even through sports and activities.

-Yes, if they are comfortable with how to insert a tampon, understand the correct hygiene methods for inserting and removing.
-They must remember to change their tampon regularly then can commence using tampons as soon as they get their period.
+Yes, if they are comfortable with how to insert a tampon, understand the correct hygiene methods for inserting and removing it.
+They must remember to change their tampon regularly, then can commence using tampons as soon as they get their period.

 Organizing your tween with her first period kit might feel like the easy part, but getting to a brand and fit of tampon that’s perfect for her is entirely another challenge.

-We hope this tween tampon guide has helped you find the perfect fit for your girl or at least prepared you, and her, with the facts you need for when this important moment in her life arrives.
+We hope this tween tampon guide has helped you find the perfect fit for your girl or at least prepared you and her with the facts you need for this important moment in her life.

 Let us know in the comments below if you’ve found the perfect fit for your pre-teen!

 Helping you through the challenges that can arise in the tween parenting years, you may want to read next: